8 Things to Do in Osaka, Japan for First-Time Visitors

 Arriving to Osaka by bullet-Train…

-The Shinkansen, or Bullet-Train is one of the best ways to travel through Japan.
+The Shinkansen, or Bullet Train, is one of the best ways to travel through Japan.
 Unlike any other transportation system on earth, travel from city to city at speeds up to 200mph (320kph).
+Taking the Shinkansen offers one of the fastest and most enjoyable ways to travel and explore Japan, especially when it comes to quick transport to so you have more time to experience the best things to do in Osaka.
+Whether you’re heading to popular tourist spots or hidden gems, traveling via Shinkansen is the way to go.
 Buy your Shinkansen tickets for your trip here!

 Opened in 2019, the Royal Classic Osaka brings a touch of luxury in the center of Osaka’s Namba District.